Estate Planning

 When Does the Agent Have Authority to Act?

-A medical power of attorney authorizes your agent to act on your behalf only after your attending physician certifies in writing and files the certification in your medical records that based on his reasonable medical judgment, you are incompetent.
+A medical power of attorney authorizes your agent to act on your behalf only after your attending physician certifies in writing and files the certification in your medical records that, based on his reasonable medical judgment, you are incompetent.

-Regardless of the existence of a medical power of attorney or the declaration of incompetence, the statutes specify no medical provider can give or withhold treatment from you if you object.
+Regardless of the existence of a medical power of attorney or the declaration of incompetence, the statutes specify that no medical provider can give or withhold treatment from you if you object.

 Can I Revoke a Medical Power of Attorney?

-You can revoke a medical power of attorney by notifying either your agent or your health care provider, orally or in writing, of your intent to revoke.
+You can revoke a medical power of attorney by notifying either your agent or your health care provider, orally or in writing, of your intent to revoke it.
+The revocation will be effective regardless of your capacity to make health care decisions.

-The revocation will be effective regardless of whether your capacity to make health care decisions.
 You can also revoke a medical power of attorney by executing a new one.

 If you appoint your spouse as your agent, a divorce will revoke the medical power of attorney unless you provide otherwise.